Brown Environmental Leadership Lab (BELL): Rhode Island

 • Any prescribed medications in their original bottle with a copy of the prescription

-• Preferred over the counter medications
+• Preferred over the counter medications, including motion sickness medicine if needed

 • Bandaids